libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
-This command is used to configure the BGP router.
-The Autonomous System (AS) number is needed to configure the BGP router.
+This command is used to configure the eBGP router.
+The Autonomous System (AS) number is needed to configure the eBGP router.
 The BGP protocol uses the AS number to detect whether the BGP connection is internal or external.

 #### Authority
 Admin user.